mochoy/personal-site/src/assets/blog/internship_interview_questions/internship_interview_questions.md

 # Semiconductor Devices
 ## Device Physics
-- What's the difference between P-type semiconductors vs N-type semiconductors?
+- What is the difference between P-type semiconductors vs N-type semiconductors?
-- What's a depletion region and how does it form?
+- What is a depletion region and how does it form?
 - What materials are typically used for semiconductors?
 - What is doping?
 - How does doping improve performance?